Estimated median graduate earnings based on publicly available data.

-University of Phoenix-Arizona is a private_forprofit located in Phoenix, Arizona.
+University of Phoenix-Arizona is a University located in Phoenix, Arizona.
 The university enrolls approximately 85,991 students.
 It has a graduation rate of 20.8%, reflecting its student outcomes.

-Graduates of University of Phoenix-Arizona earn a median salary of $37,752 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts University of Phoenix-Arizona graduates -16% below the national median.
+Graduates of University of Phoenix-Arizona earn a median salary of $37,752 per year 10 years after starting college.
+This puts University of Phoenix-Arizona graduates -16% below the US national average of $45,000.

 Tuition at University of Phoenix-Arizona is $9,552 for in-state students and $9,552 for out-of-state students.
 The average net price after financial aid is $13,520 per year.